Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 Read your appointment confirmation and follow the instructions.
 Usually, you must...

 - [ ] **Prepare the required documents**
     This can take a few weeks.
 Bring all your documents, even if you're not sure you need them.
+Some case workers look at every document.
+Some ignore half of them.
+You never know, so you must bring everything.
 Print everything on A4 paper.
 Don't staple the pages together.
-If you forget a document, you might need to come back in a few weeks.
-It wastes a lot of time.
+If you forget a document, it can delay your application by a few weeks.
 - [ ] **Hire a translator** (optional)
     Some *Ausländerbehörde* employees only speak German.
 If you don't speak German, bring a translator with you.
 I recommend [Red Tape Translation](/out/red-tape-translation-interpreter).
 If you hire a [relocation consultant](/guides/relocation-agency-in-berlin) or an [immigration lawyer](/guides/english-speaking-lawyers-berlin), they can also translate for you.